 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-But there’s more to these seemingly simple device than just gently pouring water on your way to a cleaner, less congested life.
+But there’s more to these seemingly simple devices than just gently pouring water on your way to a cleaner, less congested life.
 It’s important to know how to use one correctly and safely to prevent any bigger issues than you started with.

 Here’s how you can start reaping the benefits of safe neti pot use and ear, nose and throat specialist Raj Sindwani, MD gives us some tips.